Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun to part shade · 20–40cm · VIC, NSW, QLD, SA

-Cut-leaf daisy (Brachyscome multifida) > Minimalist Gardener > News and Resources
+Cut-leaf daisy (Brachyscome multifida) — Minimalist Gardener

 A hardy perennial with finely divided foliage and violet to lavender flowers produced prolifically over a long season from late winter through to autumn.
 It is one of the most broadly adaptable native daisies available, tolerating coastal exposure, clay soils, dry spells and light frost.
-The mounded habit stays tidy with only an occasional light trim after the main flush of flowering.
-One of the most reliable choices for beginners and experienced gardeners alike.
+The mounded habit stays tidy with only an occasional light trim after the main flush of flowering — one of the most reliable choices for beginners and experienced gardeners alike.

 2. Woolly New Holland daisy (Vittadinia gracilis)